-• Module Selection: It is a requirement of the BPS that the Final Year compulsory module 'Psychology Project' is passed and that students achieve a minimum standard of Second Class Honours for GBC.
+• Module Selection: It is a requirement of the BPS that the Final Year compulsory module 'Final Year Project' (PSY-30061) is passed and that students achieve a minimum standard of Second Class Honours to be eligible for GBC.

 13. University Regulations